sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Axis to navigate in space and in time
-We provide several axis to navigate through the tree structure.
-Namely all of the axis known from XPath for both XML/XDM- as well as JSON-databases/resources.
+We provide several axes to navigate through the tree structure.
+Namely all of the axis known from XPath for both XM as well as JSON databases.

-For instance as it's a common case to iterate over structual and non-structural nodes in our internal XML representation (iterating over namespace- and attribute-nodes of elements) we also provide a simple wrapper axis:
+As it's a common case to iterate over structural and non-structural nodes in our internal XML representation (iterating over namespace- and attribute-nodes of elements) SirixDB provides a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))
 ```

-This axis simply iterates over structural and non-structural nodes and it's only available for XML/XDM-resources.
+This axis simply iterates over structural and non-structural nodes and it's only available for XML resources.

-For sure we also have a `NamespaceAxis` and an `AttributeAxis`.
+For sure SirixDB also has a `NamespaceAxis` and an `AttributeAxis`.

-As it's very common to do something based on the different node-types we implemented the visitor pattern.
-As such you can simply plugin a visitor in another `descendant-axis` called `VisitorDescendantAxis`, which is a special axis taking care of the return types from the visit-methods.
+As it's very common to define behavior based on the different node-types SirixDB implemented the visitor pattern.
+As such we can simply plugin a visitor in another `descendant-axis` called `VisitorDescendantAxis`, which is a special axis taking care of the return types from the visit-methods.
 A visitor must implement methods as follows for each node:

 ```java
 /**